 Provide the URL of your shop and your API key or token.
 If you don’t know where to find it, check the instructions under the corresponding field.

 Then, choose a data entity to export.
 In this example, we will export Orders with line items.
-This will allow us to calculate some useful metrics for our sales dashboard.
+This will allow us to calculate some useful metrics for our Shopify dashboard.
 Later you’ll be able to import other types of data as well.
 Select Orders with line items from the dropdown menu and press Continue.

 Now, you see the menu that allows you to filter your data before exporting it.
 For instance, you can export all data starting from a specific order.
 You can also select the time range, order status, payment status, and more.
 If you want to export all your data on orders, skip this step.